apache/druid/docs/catalog/ext.md

 FROM TABLE(ext.koalas(uris => 'Dec05.json, Dec06.json'))
 ```

-On the other hand, suppose we wanted to define something more like a
+On the other hand, suppose you want to define something more like a
 connection: we provide the location of a web server, and credentials, but
 the web server hosts a variety of files.
-Suppose we have a `dataHub`
+Suppose you have a `dataHub`
 web site that holds a variety of files.

 ```json